Aliases for EGF Gene

 GeneCards Summary for EGF Gene

 EGF (Epidermal Growth Factor) is a Protein Coding gene.
 Diseases associated with EGF include Hypomagnesemia 4, Renal and Familial Primary Hypomagnesemia With Normocalciuria And Normocalcemia.
-Among its related pathways are Signaling in Gap Junctions and GPCR Pathway.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Transcription Androgen Receptor nuclear signaling.
 GO annotations related to this gene include calcium ion binding and epidermal growth factor receptor binding.
 An important paralog of this gene is NID2.

 UniProtKB/Swiss-Prot for EGF Gene